Bias-Voltage-Induced Topological Phase Transition in Finite Size Quantum Spin Hall Systems in the Presence of a Transverse Electric Field: Results and discussion

 The repeated pattern of the spin current is observed for the different widths of QWRs as the previous result for 100 nm-QWR.
-It means QSHE not only exists for wider QWRs, greater than 400 nm in width that we call them bulk samples but also remains in QWRs with a narrower width around 30 nm, as is depicted in Fig.~\ref{fig:3}(c).
-As the results declared, the helical spin current exists near the edge of ribbons, so that the maximum value of spin current, for the different widths of QWR, is put on about 3 nm from the edge.
-Furthermore, we quantify the penetration depth of the localized spin current (LSC) numerically.
-In the Ref~\cite{wada_PhysRevB.83.2011_Bi}, the penetration depth of the edge states is estimated by the solution based on the continuum Hamiltonian.
-It was indicated that the edge states are proportional to $e^{\lambda y}$ $(Re(\lambda) > 0)$.
+It means QSHE not only exists for wider QWRs, greater than 400 nm in width that we call them bulk samples, but also remains in QWRs with a narrower width around 30 nm, as is depicted in Fig.~\ref{fig:3}(c).
+As the results declared, the helical spin current exists near the edge of the ribbons, therefore, the maximum value of spin current, for the different widths of QWR, is placed about 3 nm from the edge.
+Furthermore, we numerically quantify the penetration depth of the localized spin current (LSC).
+In the Ref~\cite{wada_PhysRevB.83.2011_Bi}, the penetration depth of the edge states is estimated by the solution based on the continuum Hamiltonian that was indicated that the edge states are proportional to $e^{\lambda y}$ $(Re(\lambda) > 0)$.
 The secular equation determines $l=\lambda^{-1}$ as a penetration depth.
 In the HgTe/CdTe quantum wells, the penetration depth of the edge states has been calculated by some authors\cite{zhou_PhysRevLett.101.2008_FSQSHE,wada_PhysRevB.83.2011_Bi} to be relatively long, $l\sim 50$ nm.
-The penetration depth, in our criterion, determined based on this situation where the LSC goes off 90\% of its maximum value.
-As Tab.~\ref{tab:1} shows the penetration depth, $l$, for QWRs which are broader than 200 nm falls slightly.
+The penetration depth, in our criterion, is determined based on this situation where the LSC is reduced by 90\% of its maximum value.
+As Table.~\ref{tab:1} shows, the penetration depth, $l$, for QWRs, which are broader than 200 nm, drops slightly.
 It is near 16~nm for 200~nm, 400~nm, 500~nm, and 800~nm-QWRs.
-Moreover, the maximum value of the LSC has hovered around 5.21 $\mu A$.
-So for these samples, the helical spin current, which sustains QSHE, is well localized at the edges, and the bulk is empty of spin current.
-It seems that a different trend happens when the width of QWRs decreases from 200 nm.
+Moreover, the maximum value of the LSC is hovered around 5.21 $\mu A$.
+So for these samples, the helical spin current, which sustains QSHE, is well localized at the edges, and the bulk is empty.
+It seems that a different trend happens, when the width of QWRs decreases from 200 nm.
 In 100 nm and 50 nm-QWRs, $l$ rises steadily to 18 and 19 nm, and the maximum value of the LSC becomes 5.47, 5.27 $\mu A$ respectively.
 So by decreasing the width of QWRs, the penetration depth and the maximum value of the LSC are increased.
-An interesting issue occurs when half of the sample width is comparable in size to the penetration depth.
-In 30 nm-QWR, the penetration depth is about 14.26 nm almost the same to half of the width, 15 nm.
-The helical spin current and consequently the edge states tend to penetrate all the sample widths, extend the entire width of the sample, and dissolve the QSHE.
+An interesting issue occurs when half the width of sample is comparable in size to the penetration depth.
+In 30 nm-QWR, the penetration depth is about 14.26 nm almost the same to half the width, 15 nm.
+The helical spin current and the edge states consequently tend to penetrate all the sample widths, extend the entire width of the sample, and dissolve the QSHE.
 But conversely, the maximum value of the LSC goes upward around 6 $\mu A$ to maintain the QSHE.
 This indicates there is a permanent contest, on one hand, decreasing the width of QWR attempts to attenuate the helical spin current and annihilate the QSHE.
 But on the other side, because of the existence of time-reversal modes in BHZ-Hamiltonian, the progressing LSC at the edges tends to support the QSHE.
-Finally, as Fig.~\ref{fig:3}(c) exhibits the conquerring side maintains QSHE by amplifying the LSC at the edges.
+Finally, as Fig.~\ref{fig:3}(c) exhibits the conquering side maintains QSHE by amplifying the LSC at the edges.